 - Click Next, and choose a location to save your output video.

 - Rendering your final video may take a few minutes.
 You check on the progress by clicking the Background Tasks icon at the top of the screen.

-Congratulations, your movie is complete.
-Now that you’ve learned to import clips, add them to the Timeline, add Transitions, Titles, Effects, and Music—you’ve covered most of the basics of how to use Final Cut Pro if you’re a beginner.
-You’re already a video editor!
-Just know that you might change up the sequence of steps as you develop your own rhythms and for different projects.
-That’s completely fine!
+Congratulations, your movie is complete!
+Now that you’ve learned to import clips, add them to the timeline, then add transitions, titles, effects, and music – you’ve actually covered the basics of how to use Final Cut Pro as a beginner.
+You’re already a video editor and as you grow your skills and develop your own rhythms, you can change up the sequence of steps for different projects.

 Of course, there’s still a lot more to learn, plus tons of great add-ons and plugins that can make Final Cut Pro even easier and more powerful.
-If you’d like to take a look, head on over to the Motion Array library with thousands of downloads for Final Cut Pro.
+If you’d like to take a look, head on over to the Motion Array library with thousands of downloads for FCPX.